radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/solution/solution-code/README.md

 To breach `Vault08`, you need to exploit an integer overflow vulnerability in the `buyTokens` function.
 Since the contract uses Solidity 0.7.6, which lacks built-in protection against overflow, you can find a value for `numTokens` that causes `numTokens * TOKEN_PRICE` to overflow to exactly 0.
 This allows you to purchase tokens without paying any ETH.

 To achieve this, use a value for `numTokens` that, when multiplied by 1 ether (10^18), overflows and wraps around to exactly 0 in a uint256.
-A perfect value for this is 2^238, since 2^238 × 10^18 = 2^238 × 2^60 ≈ 2^298, which exceeds the maximum uint256 value (2^256 - 1) and wraps around to 0.
+A perfect value for this is 2^238, since 2^238 × 10^18 ≈ 2^238 × 2^60 = 2^298, which exceeds the maximum uint256 value (2^256 - 1) and wraps around to 0.
+The exploit works because when the multiplication overflows, the result becomes 2^298 mod 2^256 = 0.
+This allows you to pass the payment check with 0 ETH.

 ```javascript
 // Connect to the vault contract as the player